 Are your investments diversified?

-It means that if things go badly in one particular country or investment type, not all your money will be affected.
+It means that if things go badly in one particular country or investment type, not all of your money will be affected.

 You may already be invested in a workplace default or another option with a diversified mix of investments.
 But if you decide to choose your own funds, you’ll need to make sure you’re suitably diversified by researching and picking different types of funds.
 You’ll also need to regularly monitor your investments and, if necessary, switch them.

 If you’re still unsure about which investments are right for you, it’s a good idea to speak to a financial adviser.
-It’s likely there will be a charge for this.